 As time goes by and your company continues to grow, your server will start to show signs that it is coming to an end.
 It is very important to take these signs seriously, and act, rather than do nothing until it causes you expensive downtime.
 If your system is experiencing any of the following seven (7) signs, it is time to consider upgrading your server.

 It is slow- When your server starts to crawl, it is time for an upgrade.
 When you are at 80% CPU usage or greater, then you need to start considering an upgrade.
-As your server slows down, that means less productive employees, how much productivity can you afford to lose?
+As your server slows down, that means less productive employees.
+How much productivity can you afford to lose?

 It is making noise- As a server gets older, a very obvious sign that an upgrade is needed is the amount of noise it is making.
-Your fan drive and hard drive will become noisier as they age, this indicates that your server is getting closer to failure.
+Your fan drive and hard drive will become noisier as they age.
+This indicates that your server is getting closer to failure.
 Computers are like cars, they only have so much mileage before they start to fall apart.

-It is no longer under warranty- Software and hardware support normally stops after three years, and when the manufactures stop supporting, it probably means it is time for an upgrade.
+It is no longer under warranty- Software and hardware support normally stops after three years, and when the manufacturers stop supporting, it probably means it is time for an upgrade.
 If something goes wrong from that point on, the cost of repairs for hardware and software will start coming out of your pocket.